-- 7. Terminal pay benefits, based on unused sick leave credit, specified in this policy for employees terminating their employment with the College are less than the terminal pay benefits the College is allowed to grant under State law.
+- 4. Years of employment at these other agencies will not be considered for length of service if the employee has previously received terminal pay benefits based on unused sick leave. - 5.
+If employees receive terminal pay benefits based on unused sick leave credit, all unused sick leave credit shall become invalid; however, if employees terminate their employment without receiving terminal pay benefits and are reemployed, their sick leave credit shall be reinstated if earned at the College.
+If leave credits were earned at another agency, the leave will be reinstated according to Florida Statutes. - 6.
+Terminal pay benefits, based on unused sick leave credit, specified in this policy for employees terminating their employment with the College are less than the terminal pay benefits the College is allowed to grant under State law.
 From time to time, the College offers retirement/separation incentive programs to its full-time employees.
-Terminal pay benefits not to exceed an amount determined by multiplying an employee's hourly rate of pay by 50 percent plus, for the next 20 years, an additional 2.5 percent for each year of service beyond 10 years, times the number of days of accumulated sick leave, may be offered by the College to full-time employees with more than ten (10) years of service as part of any retirement/separation incentive programs adopted by the Board, provided such terminal pay benefits shall not exceed a total of the employee's hourly rate of pay multiplied by the number of hours of accumulated sick leave. - 8.
+Terminal pay benefits not to exceed an amount determined by multiplying an employee's hourly rate of pay by 50 percent plus, for the next 20 years, an additional 2.5 percent for each year of service beyond 10 years, times the number of days of accumulated sick leave, may be offered by the College to full-time employees with more than ten (10) years of service as part of any retirement/separation incentive programs adopted by the Board, provided such terminal pay benefits shall not exceed a total of the employee's hourly rate of pay multiplied by the number of hours of accumulated sick leave. - 7.
 Employees who do not meet the definitions of educational support employees or instructional staff per Fla.
 Stat.
 1012.865 will generally be limited to receiving terminal pay on one-fourth of the employee's unused sick leave or 60 days of the employee's sick leave, whichever is less.
-Employees that do not meet either definition are those that are retired or entered DROP in positions designated as senior management in the Florida Retirement System after the effective date of this procedure. - 9.
-Terminal pay benefits for all College employees who meet eligibility criteria will be paid this amount via the College's terminal pay plan. - 10.
-If a full-time employees' employment with the College is terminated by disability retirement under FRS provisions or by death, the College shall pay to the employees' or to the beneficiary designated by the employees, or to the employee's estate if they have not designated a beneficiary, terminal pay benefits based on unused sick leave credit in the maximum amount allowed by State law. - 11.
+Employees that do not meet either definition are those that are retired or entered DROP in positions designated as senior management in the Florida Retirement System after the effective date of this procedure. - 8.
+Terminal pay benefits for all College employees who meet eligibility criteria will be paid this amount via the College's terminal pay plan. - 9.
+If a full-time employees' employment with the College is terminated by disability retirement under FRS provisions or by death, the College shall pay to the employees' or to the beneficiary designated by the employees, or to the employee's estate if they have not designated a beneficiary, terminal pay benefits based on unused sick leave credit in the maximum amount allowed by State law. - 10.
 Upon separation from Pensacola State College, employees shall receive payment for earned but unused annual leave not to exceed an amount equal to 44 days of pay.
-Employees participating in the Deferred Retirement Option Program (DROP) may receive payment for unused annual leave upon beginning or ending DROP participation. - 12.
-Additionally, upon separation from the College, all employees meeting eligibility criteria, will receive payment for earned but unused leave via the College's terminal pay plan.
-Employees who participate in the Special Pay Plan may be subject to a 10% IRS penalty on withdrawals taken prior to the attainment of age 59 1⁄2 if they retire prior to the year in which they reach age 55 (or age 50 for police officers, firefighters and other special risk professions).
-Pensacola State College has chosen to "make whole" those employees who fall within this category if they request all of their funds in cash from the Plan within 30 days of separation from employment.
-This generally results in a "make-up" payment of 2.35% (10% penalty minus 7.65% previous savings on Social Security and Medicare taxes).
-However, individuals who have met the Social Security wage base in effect during the year of retirement will receive an 8.55% (10% penalty minus 1.45% savings) reimbursement.
-To qualify for the reimbursement, employees must provide proof of cash distribution to the Payroll Department within 10 business days of such distribution.
-Pensacola State College will issue any "make-whole" payment to the participant as part of the payroll following the distribution approval.
-This provision in no way changes the participant's tax filing requirements.
+Employees participating in the Deferred Retirement Option Program (DROP) may receive payment for unused annual leave upon beginning or ending DROP participation.